The-AI-Alliance/.github/profile/README.md

           </ul>
         </td>
         <td>
            Unitxt is a Python library for enterprise-grade evaluation of AI performance, offering the world's largest catalog of tools and data for end-to-end AI benchmarking.
-(Principle developer: <a href="https://research.ibm.com/" target="ibm-research">IBM Research</a>)
+(Principal developer: <a href="https://research.ibm.com/" target="ibm-research">IBM Research</a>)
         </td>
       </tr>
     </tbody>